|

 Hardly a week goes by without somebody sending me a message like this:

 Help, Phil!
-I just bought a Schmidlap 357 and it looks really great.
+I just bought a Schmidlap 357 and it looks great.

 But when I turn it on, it just makes a loud buzz (or doesn't make a sound, etc.)